Ldtenacity/LdTenacity/README.md

 **Intrduction**

 <!-- - I'm currently working. -->
-- I'm curretnly studing for a B.Eng degree in Beijing Institute of Technology.
+- I'm curretnly studing for a B.Eng degree in Computer Science
 - I'm once worked in `BIGAI` as a algorithm intern.
 - I'm currently working on NLP & ML & Big Data.
 - Language mainly used : C++, Python.